JennyList/nipkow-disk-generator/README.md

 OpenSCAD code to generate Nipkow disks and mirror drums for mechanical TV

 ## nipkow.scad
-Having said I'd never develop it any further, I've ported the basic idea to OpenSCAD.
+A Nipkow disk that you can print yourself.
+Having said I'd never develop it any further, I've ported the basic idea outlined at the bottom of this page, from a 20 year old project to OpenSCAD.
 Plenty of comments in the file should help you make a disk to your liking.

 ![A Nipkow disk in OpenSCAD](./nipkow.png "A Nipkow disk in OpenSCAD")